Facebook Messenger Scams: How to Spot and Stop Them

 If you’ve ever received a random Facebook message with a link to check out who died or some conspiracy, you’ve likely been the target of a scam.
 There are a variety of Facebook Messenger scams, from people pretending to look for romance to fake charities asking for donations.
 Scammers want money or a way to steal your identity and are hoping you’ll just click a link without thinking twice.

-No worries, though, you can learn to spot scammers and keep yourself safe on social media platforms like Facebook Messenger.
+No worries, though, because you can learn to spot scammers and keep yourself safe on social media platforms like Facebook Messenger.
 You can also add extra protection by including identity theft protection to your security stack.
 The best ones include social media monitoring to help alert you if your account is breached or a link looks suspicious.

 In this article

-How to identify a scammer over Facebook Messenger
+How to identify a Facebook Messenger scammer

 What to do if someone scams you on Facebook Messenger